 Did you know that organizations lose $109 million for every $1 billion invested in projects and programs?
 It’s a staggering number to consider, and even more shocking, it’s due in part to the fact that over the last year, less than a third of all projects were successfully completed on time and on budget.
+Problems like this encourage the trend for employees to continue their education with programs like an online Six Sigma Green Belt.

 Ask any project manager, and you’ll hear that one of the top problems that they face is a high tolerance for failure.
 Extending due dates, forgetting tasks and cost overruns are so common that they are considered a part of the process.
 However, we certainly do not extend the same liberty to other professions like engineers, doctors and pilots.